 Obligation Criteria Justification Policy background within Brentwood Borough's administrative area.
 H11.
-Appropriate financial contributions may also be sought for off-site provision where necessary to ensure that the dwellings provided can be made available to meet local needs.
-Council, the objective of creating mixed and balanced communities can be effectively and equally met through either off-site provision or an appropriate financial contribution in lieu or a combination of the two."
+Appropriate financial contributions may also be sought for off-site provision where necessary to ensure that the dwellings provided can be made available to meet local needs. individual case and to the satisfaction of the Council, the objective of creating mixed and balanced communities can be effectively and equally met through either off-site provision or an appropriate financial contribution in lieu or a combination of the two."
 Commuted payment in lieu of on-site provision of affordable housing H12.
 In very exceptional circumstances where a developer is unable to provide appropriate levels of affordable housing on-site or off-site, a commuted sum may be accepted where it is clearly demonstrated that it is a more appropriate approach and would result in higher overall quantum of affordable housing compared to on-site delivery.
 H13.
-The commuted sum will be calculated as follows: Commuted sum = 55% x Open Market Value.
+The commuted sum for the off-site provision of affordable housing will be the difference between the market value of equivalent provision off site (to be determined by the most recent Land Registry new build sales data for a given unity typology within the borough) and the value of the same unit as an affordable unit (as validated by what an approved Registered Provider operating within the borough would be prepared to pay for the affordable unit(s) in question).
 H14.
-The calculation of the commuted sum will be based on the proposed mix of market housing and will assume the affordable housing proportionately reflects the market mix of housing in terms of the bedroom size of the market housing property size will reflect the Nationally Described Space Standard (as set out in Policy HP06).
-H15.
-If a commuted sum in lieu of on-site affordable housing is agreed by the Council, the As above, par 4 of Policy HP05 states that the Council will only accept "an appropriate financial contribution in lieu of on-site provision where it can be robustly demonstrated that on- site provision is not possible and that, in the individual case and to the satisfaction of the Council, the objective of creating mixed and balanced communities can be effectively and equally met through either off-site provision or an appropriate financial contribution in lieu or a combination of the two."
+The calculation of the commuted sum will be based on the proposed mix of market housing and will assume the affordable housing proportionately reflects the market mix of housing in terms of the bedroom size of the market housing proposed and the mix of flats As above, par 4 of Policy HP05 states that the Council will only accept "an appropriate financial contribution in lieu of on-site provision where it can be robustly demonstrated that on- site provision is not possible and that, in the individual case and to the satisfaction of the Council, the objective of creating mixed and balanced communities can be effectively and equally met through either off-site provision or an appropriate financial contribution in lieu or a combination of the two."
 Policy HP05 Affordable Housing